gnyrfta/zines/README.md

 # zines
 A repository for storing extensible zines.
-This is as much a repository for text and content as for the typesetting.
+This is as much a repository for text and content as for typesetting.

 Zines:
 ## Songbook